ccamel/awesome-ccamel/README.md

 - [Agoric/dapp-oracle](https://github.com/Agoric/dapp-oracle) - A generic blockchain oracle implementation
 - [AlbertHernandez/branch-name-action](https://github.com/AlbertHernandez/branch-name-action) - Check if the branch name is following a convention name
 - [AshKyd/ui95](https://github.com/AshKyd/ui95) - 🖥 WIP: A preact implementation of Windows 95/98/ME style components and apps.
 See it in action on my personal site at https://ash.ms
-- [AudiusProject/hedgehog](https://github.com/AudiusProject/hedgehog) - 🦔 Build DApps like Apps -- A Metamask alternative that empowers you to build good UX
 - [BitCannaCommunity/cosmos-faucet](https://github.com/BitCannaCommunity/cosmos-faucet) - Cosmos-faucet is a simple alternative to the tendermint/faucet GoLang script.
 This is an idea adapted for  Bitcanna and can be used for any project using cosmos.
 - [ChristophP/elm-esm](https://github.com/ChristophP/elm-esm) - Turn Elm compiler output into modern ES Modules
 - [DemocracyEarth/self](https://github.com/DemocracyEarth/self) - 🦉 Cryptgraphic peer authentication.